tud-zih-energy/2021-rome-ee/README.md

 This program is implemented in Python and provides an API usable from other Python code, which some scripts use.
 These modules are called `lab_management`.

-### TODO

-- Include source code of instrumented program in `cstate` folder
-- What is `power-var` used for?
-Why does it say it uses AVX-512, but ROME does not support that, and the assembly looks like AVX2?
-- What is `RAPL_resolution`?

 ### Scripts used for Figures and Tables in the paper

 - Figure 1: `Green500/charts.ipynb`